 Airbrush class (4 hrs), Bryant Dunbar

 Bryant will offer a class on the use of Grex airbrushes but the techniques are applicable to other brands as well.
 This intensive four-hour hands-on class is limited to 8 seats per class (two classes are scheduled) and therefore a $50 fee is required.
+Attendees will take the model home as well as other "goodies".
 You can sign up on line at the IPMS/USA National Convention shopping cart.

 Dioramas and Detailing Products, Dekker Zimmerman

 Dekker will show how to build a professional-looking diorama in one hour.

 Model Photography: Great Models Deserve Great Pictures, John Ferdico

 Like a good model, a good photograph is the result of knowledge and techniques gained from years of learning and practice.
 This brief presentation will skip the photography lecture and instead walk through a simple and inexpensive photo setup that should greatly improve most modelers’ images.
 Participants are encouraged to bring their cameras and are invited to seek out the presenter at any time during the convention for further discussion and specific questions about their model photographs.

 Presenting is John Ferdico, who currently teaches Photography, Digital Imaging, Design, and Art Appreciation at Hawaii Community College.
 His work has twice appeared on the cover of Finescale Modeler and he has won awards for both his photography and his models, though not yet for a photograph of his models.